Self-Scheduling Rules and Guidelines for Fall Core Season

 • In the 7U division, the field is so small and the play is so casual/fun that one official (Referee) is enough.
 Wear your yellow t-shirt and bring your whistle!

 • For 8U teams, we will hopefully recruit enough parents on each team to take the “Regional Referee” course so that we can reliably field a full crew of certified match officials for each game.
 The more we recruit, the better!
 By taking the Regional Referee training course, you will learn how to be proper Assistant Referees and Center Referees (plus we will outfit you with a free referee uniform–socks, shorts, jersey, hat, flags, whistle, etc.).
 For these games, it’s great if you can have a full crew of match officials, but be ready to run the show on your own as a CR most of the time.
-That said, if you are the CR for a game, and no “official” ARs show up, try to recruit a couple of PARENTS to be “Club Linesmen” to run the touchlines.
-Give them each a flag (you’ll have yours with you) and tell them to help you when the ball goes out of play by simply raising the flag–it’s good practice for them and makes it feel like a real game for the KIDS!
+That said, if you are the CR for a game, and no “official” ARs show up, try to recruit a couple of PARENTS to be “Club Linespersons” to run the touchlines.
+Give them each a flag (you’ll have your two with you) and tell them to help you when the ball goes out of play by simply raising the flag–it’s good practice for them and makes it feel like a real game for the KIDS!

-Training 7U Referees take an hour-long ZOOM training session, and you’ll be good to go!
+Training 7U Referees take an 45′ ZOOM training session, and you’ll be good to go!
 (We will arrange to get you your yellow t-shirt, whistle, and hat!).
 If you are able to participate, reach me at rra@ayso20.org and I will get you the ZOOM link

 10U Referees and Assistant Referees: Please use the Referee Schedule Sign-up to put yourself into a slot